terikon/cordova-plugin-photo-library/README.md

   {
     itemsInChunk: 100, // Loading large library takes time, so output can be chunked so that result callback will be called on
     chunkTimeSec: 0.5, // each X items, or after Y secons passes.
 You can start displaying photos immediately.
-    useOriginalFileNames: false // default, true will be much slower on iOS }
+    useOriginalFileNames: false, // default, true will be much slower on iOS
+    album: albumId, // or album
+  }
 );
 ```